WLJT: Community ownership

 In 1980, controversy over programming at WSJK-TV in Sneedville led to scrutiny of the state educational television system, which had grown to four state-owned stations plus WKNO and WDCN in Nashville, which were community-owned.
 One of the two reports suggested that WLJT be sold to WKNO; the other recommended spinning out all of the stations in the system to community licensees.
-After WKNO expressed no interest, the state chose the latter option when legislators passed and Governor Lamar Alexander signed the Tennessee Educational Television Network Act of 1981, This legislation provided for the transfer of the four Department of Education-owned stations to community entities by 1986.
+After WKNO expressed no interest, the state chose the latter option when legislators passed and Governor Lamar Alexander signed the Tennessee Educational Television Network Act of 1981.
+This legislation provided for the transfer of the four Department of Education–owned stations to community entities by 1986.

 In August 1981, the West Tennessee Public Television Council was formed, and WLJT began local programming from studios at UT–Martin.
 This also added hands-on experience opportunities to UT–Martin's broadcasting program.
 In 1982, the second year of local content, it produced 101 hours of its own programming.
 In April 1984, the spin-off was completed, and the station began on-air fundraising efforts.
 In addition to typical PBS programming, WLJT aired local sports and a regional country music show as part of its local output.
 In 1993, engineering operations were able to move to Martin when a new master and remote control facility opened at the studios.

 WLJT began digital broadcasting on channel 47 on February 20, 2004, and discontinued analog broadcasting on February 17, 2009.
 The station continued to broadcast on channel 47, using virtual channel 11, until being repacked to channel 27 as a result of the 2016 United States wireless spectrum auction on August 10, 2018; channel 14 had been originally assigned.

-Funding
+The Communications Building at UT Martin, which housed WLJT, was torn down by the university in 2019 to make way for a new engineering and science building.
+In 2023, the station acquired buildings in midtown Jackson to turn into the Jackson Media Center.

-In fiscal year 2022, WLJT generated $1.72 million in revenue.
-Nearly half of that came in the form of grants from the Corporation for Public Broadcasting, while $467,000 came from state agencies.
+By fiscal year 2022, nearly half of WLJT's revenues—totaling $1.72 million that year—came in the form of grants from the Corporation for Public Broadcasting, while $467,000 came from state agencies.
 The station's 892 members contributed $75,000 in funding.
+In 2025, Congress rescinded federal funding for public broadcasting, resulting in a loss of 45% of the station's budget.